jamesmh/coravel/README.md

 Add the nuget package `Coravel` to your .NET Core app.
 Done!

+### Task Scheduling

-__Task Scheduling__: Tired of using cron and Windows Task Scheduler?
+Tired of using cron and Windows Task Scheduler?
 Want to just use something easy that ties into your existing code?

 In `Startup.cs`, put this in `ConfigureServices()`: